Namusoup/Arduino-RC-Car/README.md

 # Arduino-RC-Car
-## rc car
+## Rc car
-* basic motor functions
+* Basic motor functions
-    *  split into 9 different areas for the control, specific joystick range assigned for each
+    *  Split into 9 different areas for the control, specific joystick range assigned for each
-    *  forward, forwardRight, forwardLeft, right, left, back, backRight, backLeft, stop
+    *  Forward, forwardRight, forwardLeft, right, left, back, backRight, backLeft, stop
-    *  motor speeds adjusted to make it turn
+    *  Motor speeds adjusted to make it turn
-* special functions:  dance, go
+* Special functions:  dance, go
-    * dance: turn right for 2 seconds then turn left for 2 seconds to return to the same position
+    * Dance: turn right for 2 seconds then turn left for 2 seconds to return to the same position
-    * go: when a lever is switched on the controller, rc car moves around by itself without crashing into a wall, performs random functions unless: lever is toggled again, car gets near a wall
+    * Go: when a lever is switched on the controller, rc car moves around by itself without crashing into a wall, performs random functions unless: lever is toggled again, car gets near a wall
-* auto when near a wall with a ultrasonic sensor
+* Auto when near a wall with a ultrasonic sensor
-    * automatically goes backwards when it senses that it is within 10 cm of a wall/blockage
+    * Automatically goes backwards when it senses that it is within 10 cm of a wall/blockage

-## controller
+## Controller
-* joystick
+* Joystick
-    * xvalues and yvalues gathered as a variable
+    * Xvalues and yvalues gathered as a variable
-    * values determine the specific direction the vehicle will be controlled in. range of x and y values are set for the basic motor functions
+    * Values determine the specific direction the vehicle will be controlled in. range of x and y values are set for the basic motor functions
-* lever
+* Lever
-    * lever toggles Go() function
+    * Lever toggles Go() function
        * If switch yields a value of 0, follow the joystick
        * If switch yields a value of 1, activate Go() function
-       * autostop still works
+       * Autostop still works
-* button
+* Button
-    * if button is pressed --> dance function
+    * If button is pressed --> dance function
-       * delay 2 seconds to wait until one cycle of dance ends before a new cycle begins
+       * Delay 2 seconds to wait until one cycle of dance ends before a new cycle begins
        * If butten is not pressed, do nothing

-## bluetooth
+## Bluetooth
-* input values sent from controller to rc car for it to perform a specific fucntion
+* Input values sent from controller to rc car for it to perform a specific fucntion
-* if joystick is in certain range, input1 = something input 2 = something --> corresponding one is found in the rc car code to perform a set function
+* If joystick is in certain range, input1 = something input 2 = something --> corresponding one is found in the rc car code to perform a set function
-* values also asigned for special functions
+* Values also asigned for special functions

 ## Test video
 ### Basic control